cathymonkey/Unit2/task4.md

 ### 4. Describe how would a Direct changeover, Parallel run, an ad phased implementation look like for the Matrix system?
 + **Direct Changeover(Big bang adoption)**

-Every student and faculty would be asked to use the new Matrix system and discard the old one.
+Every student and faculty would be asked to use the new Matrix system and discard the old one on a certain day.
 This would be too risky since the creators don't know what users think about the new system.
 If the new system is worse than the old one and users woould like to continue using the old but all the data in the old one was eliminated, then it was a serious data loss and user loss.